Adaptive Cholesky Gaussian Processes: Background

-By marginalizing over the function values of the likelihood distribution, we obtain the marginal likelihood, $p(\vy)$, which is typically used for comparing the performance of models in the Bayesian framework:
+with $\mK\ce \Kff + \sI$.
+By marginalizing over the function values of the likelihood distribution, we obtain the marginal likelihood, $p(\vy)= \int p(\vy\given\vf)p(\vf) d\vf$, the de facto metric for comparing the performance of models in the Bayesian framework.
 While this integral is not tractable in general, it does have a closed-form solution for Gaussian process regression.
 Given the GP prior, $p(\vf) = \N(\mathbf{0}, \Kff)$, and the Gaussian likelihood, the log-marginal likelihood distribution can be found to be